Photo of flatback turtle crawling on the sands in Cape Lambert port in Western Australia.

 Combining efforts for long-term conservation

-"We counted 252 nests the monitoring program and modelled 393 for the whole season – the highest turtle nest count we've ever modelled is 274 nests.
+"We counted 271 nests in the 2023-24 monitoring program and modelled over 400 for the whole season – the highest turtle nest count we've ever modelled before is 393 nests.

-"Given turtles don't nest every year, we expect to see fluctuations in nesting numbers.
-The high nest numbers from last year were well received, especially after the previous season experienced low numbers across the region.
+"Given turtles don't nest every year, we expect to see fluctuations in nesting numbers.”

 "It's essential that we work together with government and community groups in a combined effort to conserve a species like the flatback turtle.
 Environmental initiatives like this one ensure the next generation understands and is engaged in protecting the environment, now and into the future."

-Following the nesting period, Lucas said the team monitored nests to count hatchlings as they emerged.
+Following the nesting period, Jason said the team monitored nests to count hatchlings as they emerged.

 "We also had a great season for hatchlings, with our team monitoring hatchling success and behaviour to ensure the future viability of this species," he said.

-"We had a high hatchling success rate and lots of nests erupting throughout the monitoring period.
+"We had a higher than average hatchling success rate and lots of nests erupting throughout the monitoring period.
 Overall, I would say it was a highly successful season."

 We have renewed our funding of the Delambre, Rosemary and WPTP partnerships until June 2025.
 Long-term monitoring is essential to successfully protect these long-lived species, so we look forward to continuing our relationship with the region's Traditional Owners, the DBCA, and the local community to jointly conserve marine turtles in Western Australia, now and in the future.